aysuri-0807/MEC2025_HOG2.6/README.md

-# Phoenix AID - Wildfire Prediction Frontend
+AS # Phoenix - Wildfire Prediction Frontend

 A React-based frontend application for wildfire prediction and management, focused on city infrastructure protection.
 This application integrates with a Python backend and provides AI-powered analysis capabilities.

+# To run Frontend along with Backend
+- Download all files/folders and put them into one folder
+- Open in IDE, and run these 2 commands each in 2 seperate terminals npm run dev python api_server.py

 ## Features